I stopped and gasped hard for air.

 The pick-up was scheduled to be at 3-3:30 a.m. but we waited till 5 a.m. before finally leaving Cusco.
 My friends were waiting in the cold while I was starving on the bus.

 Apparently, some people overslept and we had to wait for them.
 Seriously!
-If you’re a backpacker staying in one of the many party hostels in Cusco, please stay away from the drinking and partying if you’re doing the Rainbow Mountain the next day.
+I know that there are many things to do in Cusco, but if you’re a backpacker staying in one of the many party hostels, please stay away from the drinking and partying if you’re doing the Rainbow Mountain the next day.

 Drinking in the already-high altitude Cusco makes things difficult.
 Attempting to hike the 5200m Vinicunca while hungover is not gonna accomplish anything for you.
 Such natural beauty should be as dreamlike and memorable as possible, no?